Teams and Details

 Elgin Community College Center for Emergency Services

-Made possible by the community’s vote to support the April 2009 bond referendum, the Elgin Community College Center for Emergency Services (previously referred to as the Public Safety Training Center) will be located on a 120-acre property located at 815 East Plank Road in Burlington, Illinois.
-When open and operational, the facility will offer essential resources to students and community members, most notably education for current and future first responders.
-Courses will be added in phases, starting in 2016.
+Made possible by the community’s vote to support the April 2009 bond referendum, the Elgin Community College Center for Emergency Services (previously referred to as the Public Safety Training Center) is located on a 120-acre property located at 815 East Plank Road in Burlington, Illinois.
+The facility offers essential resources to students and community members, most notably education for current and future first responders.
+Course offerings started in spring 2016 and more are being added in phases.

 Core to the facility is an academic building that includes classrooms dedicated to: